Journal of Clinical Oncology October 10, 2022

 Bottom Line

-In patients with heavily pretreated, endocrine-resistant HR+/HER2- metastatic breast cancer, sacituzumab govitecan demonstrated a statistically significant improvement in overall survival compared to standard single-agent chemotherapy.
+In patients with heavily pretreated, endocrine-resistant HR-positive/HER2-negative metastatic breast cancer, sacituzumab govitecan significantly improved progression-free survival compared with single-agent chemotherapy.

 Key Findings